Sex and Love

 Fifthly, we have a need for self-definition.
 This is the need to be different to "the other", and to be valued for that difference.

 This need is seen in the two year old child who seeks to rebel against his parents by saying "no" at every opportunity!
+This is the development of the warrior archetype.
+(Read more context about the warrior archetype and all the other archetypes here.)

 But it remains with us all our lives: through the teenage years, through early adulthood, through the mid-life crisis, through old age, we want to be respected for our uniqueness, and allowed to express it in a way that defines us.